-- Categorical Exclusion (CE): A CE is a category of actions established in the department or agency procedures for implementing NEPA, or established in legislation, that is expected not to have individually or cumulatively significant environmental impacts.
-Typically, a CE is concluded with the determination that a proposed action falls within the category of actions and there are no extraordinary circumstances that indicate environmental concerns merit further environmental review.
+- Categorical Exclusion (CE): A CE is a category of actions established, after CEQ and public review, in agency procedures implementing NEPA that is expected not to have individually or cumulatively significant environmental impacts.
+An action within such a category is excluded from analysis and documentation in an Environmental Assessment or an Environmental Impact Statement.
+A CE can be concluded with a determination that a proposed action falls within one of the categories of actions and there are no extraordinary circumstances indicating further environmental review is warranted.
 (40 C.F.R. § 1508.4). - Environmental Assessment (EA): When a CE is not appropriate and the agency has not determined whether the proposed action will cause significant environmental effects, then an EA is prepared.
-If, as a result of the EA, a finding of no significant impact (FONSI) is appropriate, then the NEPA review process is completed with the FONSI; otherwise an EIS is prepared.
-(40 C.F.R. § 1508.9). - Environmental Impact Statement (EIS): The most intensive level of analysis is the environmental impact statement, which is typically reserved for the analysis of proposed actions that are expected to result in significant environmental impacts.
+If, as a result of the EA, a finding

+- of no significant impact (FONSI) is appropriate, then the NEPA review process is completed with the FONSI; otherwise an EIS is prepared.
+(40 C.F.R. § 1508.9). - Environmental Impact Statement (EIS): The most intensive level of analysis is the Environmental Impact Statement, which is typically reserved for the analysis of proposed actions that are expected to result in significant environmental impacts.
 When an EIS is prepared, the NEPA review process is concluded when a record of decision (ROD) is issued.
 (40 C.F.R. part 1502).